 The Board's functions are governed and regulated by the Memorandum and Articles of Association of the Company and the various applicable legislation, Listing Requirements and other regulations and codes.
-In accordance with the Code, a formal charter will also be drawn up for the Board's adoption at a later date.
+The Board's charter was formalised during the financial year under review and a copy can be found on the Company's website at www.ytlland.com.

-Board meetings are scheduled with due notice in advance at least 5 times a year in order to review and approve the annual and interim financial results.
+Board meetings are scheduled with due notice in advance at least 5 times in a year in order to review and approve the annual and interim financial results.
 Additional meetings may also be convened on an ad-hoc basis when significant issues arise relating to the YTL L&D Group and when necessary to review the progress of its operating subsidiaries in achieving their strategic goals.
-The Board met 5 times during the financial year ended 30 June 2013.
+The Board met 5 times during the financial year ended 30 June 2014.